This post may contain affiliate links. Please read our privacy policy.

 One of the most common questions that I get from my readers is about buttercream frosting.

-There are many variations of recipes for buttercream.
-I prefer using unsalted butter for the fat component because I find it to be less greasy than buttercream made with shortening.
+• No greasiness: A lot of folks debate about using shortening versus butter in frosting.
+I prefer unsalted butter for the fat component because I find it less greasy than buttercream made with shortening.
+You’re left with a silky mouthfeel without any residual oiliness.

-It will flow easily through a variety of piping tips.
+• Easy to use: This buttercream flows smoothly through a variety of piping tips and holds its shape well, making it easy to decorate your favorite cakes and cupcakes.
+It also flows easily through a variety of piping tips.
 My favorite tips are the 1M from Wilton, large round and large French tips.

-With this basic homemade buttercream recipe under your belt, you’ll be well on your way to creating cake and cupcake masterpieces.
+With this basic buttercream recipe under your belt, you’ll be well on your way to creating cake and cupcake masterpieces.

 American Buttercream Frosting – This buttercream is fast, simple and what you see on most grocery store cakes.
-It’s essentially fat (butter, margarine, shortening), confectioners’ sugar, and vanilla extract whipped together.
+It’s essentially fat (butter, margarine, or shortening), confectioners’ sugar, and vanilla extract whipped together.

 The mixture is continuously whisked while it reaches 140° F. The egg white and sugar mixture is then removed from the heat and whipped at high speed until it forms stiff peaks and has cooled.